cosmos/sdk-tutorials/b9lab-content/3-main-concepts/09-protobuf.md

 gRPC is based on the idea of defining a service and specifying the methods that can be called remotely with their parameters and return types.

-* **Server side**:  The server implements this interface and runs a gRPC server to handle client calls
+* **Server side**: The server implements this interface and runs a gRPC server to handle client calls.
 * **Client side**: The client has a stub (referred to as just a client in some languages) that provides the same methods as the server.

-gRPC clients and servers can run and talk to each other in a variety of environments - from servers inside Google to your own desktop - and can be written in any of gRPC’s supported languages.
+gRPC clients and servers can run and talk to each other in a variety of environments - from servers inside Google to your own desktop - and can be written in any of gRPC's supported languages.
 So, for example, you can easily create a gRPC server in Java with clients in Go, Python, or Ruby.

 The latest Google APIs will have gRPC versions of their interfaces, letting you easily build Google functionality into your applications.